-First, when this person spoke this to me, I had already worked through my issues.
+First, when this person spoke this to me, I had already worked through those issues.

 God has delivered me from many things, including fear, depression, suicidal thoughts, and more.
-I went through the Steps to Freedom with my church's counseling ministry years ago (a couple of years after I got saved), and God used that to break many things (unforgiveness, bitterness, witchcraft, generational issues) off my life.
+I went through the Steps to Freedom years ago (a couple of years after I got saved), and God used that to break many things (unforgiveness, bitterness, witchcraft, generational issues) off my life.
 I was a new person after going through the Steps.

 After that, God also allowed me to pass through the fire.
 And when I say “pass through,” I mean “stay in for what feels like an eternity.”
 I went through fire for a number of years.
 God used that time to burn a lot of things off of me and work great stability in my heart, emotions, and spiritual life.

 After those things.
 God came suddenly.
 Out of the blue, life was suddenly different.
 (It had been a long time coming, but you don’t always see the horizon when you’re going through stuff!)

 Many issues were gone, and Papa had given me character instead.
 (I’m certainly not claiming to have arrived, but, thank God, I’m not where I used to be!)
 I started to see fruit in my life, really for the first time, and the last few years have been so blessed.

 So that was the first red flag with this non-encouraging-word.

 God wasn’t dealing with me about anything related to “past hurts,” as He had already done a pretty good job resolving those things.
 If He were waiting to answer my prayer on so-called “past hurts,” He would be dealing with me about such past hurts.
 But He wasn’t then, and hasn’t been even since that time.

 Red flag #2: What does this “word” say about the Father this person serves?

 Think about it.
 Imagine the Father saying this to me Himself.
 This is what He would have to be saying, in order for this “word” to be true: